 United Way of Central New Mexico is, and always has been, a local organization, governed by a local Board of Directors.
 United Way Worldwide serves as a trade association similar to a teacher’s association, plumber’s association, or medical association, and provides us with training opportunities, research information and national advertising.
 We pay a membership fee for these services.

 What is "United Way 2-1-1?"

 2-1-1 is the national abbreviated dialing code for free access to health and human services information and referral.
 United Way 2-1-1 is a comprehensive source for information about health and human services, government agencies, and community-based organizations.
-By providing appropriate referrals to available human services, teachers, individuals, children and families are able to access resources within our community.
 Need help?
 Want to help others?
 Call United Way 2-1-1 (or (505) 245-1735) or access the online database.
 United Way of Central New Mexico is the best source of information on where you can get the services you, or someone you know, might need.